The benefit cap

-Last updated: 02/04/2025
+Last updated: 24/02/2026

-The Benefit Cap is a limit on the total amount of benefits you can be paid each year.
+The benefit cap is a limit on the total amount of benefits you can be paid each year.
 This cap is set by the UK government.
-If the benefits you get add up to more than the Benefit Cap, you will not be paid the full amount.
-In Scotland the Scottish Government have a mitigation policy which is there to remove the impact of the cap.
+If the benefits you get add up to more than the benefit cap, you will not be paid the full amount.
+In Scotland, the Scottish Government have a mitigation policy which is there to remove the impact of the cap.

-How will the amount over the Benefit Cap be deducted?
+How will the amount over the benefit cap be deducted?

-All the benefits you are getting, that affect the cap, will be added together and any amount over the benefit cap will be deducted from your Universal Credit.
+Any amount over the benefit cap will be deducted from your Universal Credit.

-How much is the Benefit Cap?
+How much is the benefit cap?

-The Benefit Cap is £22,020 per annum (£423.46 per week) for a couple or single parent household and £14,753 per annum (£283.71) for single people.
+The benefit cap is £22,020 per annum (£423.46 per week) for a couple or single parent household and £14,753 per annum (£283.71 per week) for single people without children.

 Benefits included in the cap are: